How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Driving from Puerto Vallarta to Guadalajara

 If you’re the type of traveler who appreciates the independence of having your own set of wheels, you may prefer to drive to Guadalajara.
-This could be advantageous as Guadalajara is a large, sprawling city and there are several attractions you may wish to visit beyond the city limits as well.
+This could be advantageous, as Guadalajara is a large, sprawling city, and there are several attractions you may wish to visit beyond the city limits as well.

 Having your own vehicle will undoubtedly save you time navigating public transportation and give you the freedom and flexibility to check out some harder-to-reach points of interest (such as the Guachimontones archaeological site!)

 If you plan to rent a car, Booking.com rental cars is my preferred platform to find the best deals on rental cars in Mexico.
-They aggregate prices across all the different rental companies so you can compare prices and features to find the best deal.
-It’s important to read Google reviews of the different companies and make an educated selection, though, because they are not all equal.
-Unfortunately, the lowest rate doesn’t always mean you’ll get the best service.
+They aggregate prices across all the different rental companies, so you can compare prices and features and find the best deal.

 The road from Puerto Vallarta to Guadalajara is pretty straightforward.
 There are two routes: one uses a toll road (called a cuota), and the other sticks to the free road (called libre).
-The toll route is advisable as the road is better maintained and faster.
+The toll route is advisable, as the road is better maintained and faster.

 The driving time between Puerto Vallarta and Guadalajara varies depending on traffic, but generally, it takes 4 to 5 hours to travel on the cuota.